-The average cost for a residential care home is more than £650 a week, rising to over £900 a week if nursing care is required, depending on region.
+The average cost in the UK for a residential care home is £800 a week, rising to £1,078 a week if nursing care is required*.
+The cost varies considerably depending on the region.
 And while many people think they’ll qualify for state support, most do not; over 50% of people going into a care home are paying some or all of the fees.

 The most common methods of paying these fees are making regular withdrawals from an investment fund or savings account, and buying an Immediate Needs Annuity (INA).

 *LaingBuisson Care homes for older people 33rd edition March 2023.

 Investments – potential for growth but also risk